-- Xeriscape Demonstration Garden.\ Showcase 1 for low-water using plants and turf varieties.
-The fountain is a symbol of the watershed that brings water to Fort Collins. - (2) Welch Block.
+- Xeriscape Demonstration Garden.\ Showcase for low-water using plants and turf varieties.
+The fountain is a symbol of the watershed that brings water to Fort Collins. - Welch Block.
 On Linden St. north of Old Town Square.
 Major destructive fires in this area in 1880-81 prompted residents to vote for an adequate water supply for fire protection.
 In 1882, the first water works was built. - Mitchell Block.
 Located at the corner of Mountain Ave. and Walnut St. Low-impact development site for stormwater.
-Parking spaces on either side of the building allow rainwater to filter through instead provides water for the grass and landscape.
+Parking spaces on either side of the building allow rainwater to filter through instead of going to the river. - Oak Street Plaza.\ Fountain filters and recycles water for citizens to enjoy over and over. - Arthur Ditch on CSU campus.
+Carries water from the Poudre River to many properties and parks across the city.
+To the north and south of campus, the ditch has been - diverted underground.
+CSU Water Plaza.
+Features a Parshall Flume, designed in 1922 by Professor Ralph Parshall to measure flow rate in a ditch or canal, leading to more equal distribution and proper management of irrigation water.